ProdataSQL/Fabric/09_sp_WhoIsActive/README.md

 Monitoring TSQL Script for Fabric DW with similar output to https://whoisactive.com/ which is created and maintained by fellow MCM
 <a href="https://github.com/amachanic">Adam Machanic</a>, - probably the most widely used and known 3rd Party scripot for SqlDbEngine

-If you haven't intsalled https://whoisactive.com/ on all your SqlEbEngine, then its a must install.
-This code is a master class in design, TSQL coding and extensibility.
+If you haven't installed sp_WhoIsActive on all your SqlEbEngine, then its a must install.
+Adam's code is a master class in design, TSQL coding and extensibility.

 This script for Fabric DW just shows exec requests, sessions and SQL Statements.
 When coming from SqlDbEngine this adds some familiarity to monitoring.